-The asynchronous interrupt is generated for a realtime thread, t, when the t.interrupt() method is called or the fire8 method is called of an AIE for which t has a doInterruptible method call in progress.
+The asynchronous interrupt is generated for a schedulable, t, when the t.interrupt() method is called or the fire8 method is called of an AIE for which t has a doInterruptible method call in progress.

-The interrupt is generated for an AEH (or BAEH), h, when the fire method is called of an AIE for which h has a doInterruptible method call in progress.
+The interrupt is also generated for an AEH (or BAEH), h, when the fire method is called of an AIE for which h has a doInterruptible method call in progress.

-When an asynchronous interrupt is generated when the target realtime thread/schedulable is executing within an ATC-deferred section, the asynchronous interrupt becomes pending.
-A pending asynchronous interrupt is delivered when the target realtime thread/schedulable next attempts to enter asynchronously interruptible code.
+When an asynchronous interrupt is generated when the target schedulable is executing within an ATC-deferred section, the asynchronous interrupt becomes pending.
+A pending asynchronous interrupt is delivered when the target schedulable next attempts to enter asynchronously interruptible code.